kfactory-dev/handbook/README.md

 When planning an epic, a circle commits to a rough vision and scope for what should be implemented as well as a timeline for these deliverables.
 It's the circle's responsibility to make sure that every effort is made to focus on a force ranked list of features and escalate to the tribe if delivering the must haves in time is at risk.
 At a more fine grained level, circles are free to prioritize and plan within the scope of their projects as needed.

 ## Running efficient meetings [WIP]
-Have an agenda
+* Have an agenda
-prepare for meetings, share materials beforehand if possible When deviating from the agenda, ask the question: does it make sense to discuss that now in this group?
+* Prepare for meetings, share materials beforehand if possible
+* When deviating from the agenda, ask the question: does it make sense to discuss that now in this group?
 Or can this be a smaller group?

 ## Resources
 * [GitLab Handbook](https://about.gitlab.com/handbook/)